wilvk/Conque-GDB/README.md

 This is based on a fork of https://github.com/vim-scripts/Conque-GDB

+Som inspiration is (will) be taken from https://github.com/cyrus-and/gdb-dashboard

 # Installation

 Use your favourite Vim plugin manager and this repository `wilvk/vim-gdb-asm` to install.